Noetherian $\pi$-bases and Telg\'arsky's Conjecture: Introduction

+Assume that no regular limit cardinal exists, and let $X$ denote either a linearly ordered space or, more generally, a generalized ordered space; we show that if \2 has a winning strategy in $BM(X)$, then \2 also has a 2-tactic in $BM(X)$.

-\textbf{Notations and Terminology} The family of nonempty elements of the topology on a space $X$ is denoted by $\tau^*(X)$. $pg(\mathcal{A})$ is the set $\{U\in \mathcal{A}: U$ has no isolated points and any nonempty open subset $W$ of $U$ has a cellular family of cardinality $\omega\}$ for any $\mathcal{A}\subseteq \tau^*(X)$.
+\textbf{Notations and Terminology} In this paper, for a topological space, unless otherwise mentioned, we do not assume any separation axioms.
+The family of nonempty elements of the topology on a space $X$ is denoted by $\tau^*(X)$. $pur(\mathcal{A})$ is the set $\{U\in \mathcal{A}: U$ has no isolated points and any nonempty open subset $W$ of $U$ has a cellular family of cardinality $\omega\}$ for any $\mathcal{A}\subseteq \tau^*(X)$.
 Any base or $\pi$-base, in this article for a topological space $X$, does not contain the empty-set.
 For definition of \textit{Galvin $\pi$-base}, see the introduction. $\mathsf{CH}$ and $\mathsf{GCH}$ stand for continuum hypothesis and generalized continuum hypothesis, respectively.
 The first infinite ordinal is denoted by $\omega$ and the first uncountable cardinal is denoted by $\omega_1$.
 Where $X$ is a topological space, we let $w(X)$, $\pi w(X)$, $d(X)$ denote weight, $\pi$-weight and density of $X$, respectively.
 A cellular family of a topological space $X$ is a disjoint subfamily of $\tau^*(X)$.
-The cellularity of a space $X$, denoted $c(X)$, is defined as $c(X)=\sup\{|\mathcal{A}|:\mathcal{A}$ is a cellular family in $X\}+\omega$.
+The cellularity of a space $X$, denoted $c(X)$, is defined as $c(X)=\sup\{|\mathcal{A}|:\mathcal{A}$ is a cellular family in $X\} $.
+The Souslin number of a space $X$, denoted $S(X)$, is defined as $S(X)=\min\{\kappa: X$ has no cellular family of size $ \kappa \}$.
 When $A$ is a subset of a space X, we let $\overline{A}$ denote the closure of $A$ in $X$.
 Where $A$ is a set, we let $\mathscr{P}(A)$, $|A|$ denote the power set and cardinality of $A$, respectively.
 If we write a set $A$ as $A=\{a_i:i\in \alpha\}$ where $\alpha$ is a cardinal or ordinal number, then we always suppose that this matching is one to one, i.e., $a_i\neq a_j$ if $i\neq j$.
 The rest of terminology used in this paper is standard and can be found in \cite{engelking1989general}.

 \textbf{The banach Mazur game and the strategies for \2} We think a topological space $X$ and two players.
 The two players are called different names by some authors, in this paper, we prefer to call them \1 and \2.
 In the round 1, \1, who always goes first, chooses a $U_0\in \tau^*(X)$.
 Then, \2 chooses a nonempty open subset $V_0\subseteq U_0$.
 Thus, the round 1 is completed.
 In any further round, where $\omega> n>0$, \1 chooses a nonempty open subset $U_n\subseteq V_{n-1}$ and \2 responds with a nonempty open subset $V_n\subseteq U_n$.
 Thus, the sequence, which is called \textit{a play}, $(U_0, V_0, U_1, V_1, \ldots,U_n, V_n,\ldots)$ is formed.
 If $\bigcap_{i\in\omega} U_i=\emptyset$, then \1 wins this play.
 If not, \2 wins.
 The family consisting of all these kinds of plays is called the \textit{Banach-Mazur game} and denoted by $BM(X)$.